zendeskgarden/css-components/.github/CONTRIBUTING.md

   is run as a git `pre-commit` hook.
 - `yarn build`<sup>*</sup> to rebuild distributions across all packages.
   The build runs as part of the initial install.
-- `yarn new <component>` to generate a new CSS `component` based on a package template.
-The new component demo page is launched upon completion.

 <sup>*</sup> Operates as a facade over a Lerna command; operation may be
 modified using option [flags](https://github.com/lerna/lerna#flags)